 According to Forbes, Barbadian superstar Rihanna was the first female musician to achieve billionaire status.
-But it's much more than just her music career that's led to Robyn Rihanna Fenty earning the accolade of the richest female musician on the planet.
+But it's much more than just her music career that's led to Robyn Rihanna Fenty joining the 10-figure club.

 Read on to discover how the pop icon built her incredible fortune and how she likes to spend it.